dhhepting/dhhepting.github.io/_works/bibtex/2018-06-HepBinYao-A-Linear-Model-for-Three-Way-Analysis-of-Facial-Similarity.md

 ---
 layout: bibtex-default
 citekey: 2018-06-HepBinYao
-slug: 2018-06-HepBinYao-A-Linear-Model-for-Three-Way-Analysis-of-Facial-Similarity
-title: A Linear Model for Three Way Analysis of Facial Similarity (2018)
+title: A Linear Model for Three-Way Analysis of Facial Similarity (2018)
-breadcrumb: A Linear Model for Three Way Analysis of Facial Similarity (2018)
+breadcrumb: A Linear Model for Three-Way Analysis of Facial Similarity (2018)
 category: conference
 projects:
  - faces